 Homeless in Helena

-Sometimes it is an illness; another time it may be a needed car breaking down and requiring expensive repairs.
-Low income families are particularly vulnerable to such setbacks.
+Sometimes it is an illness; other times it is a needed car breaking down and requiring expensive repairs.
+Low-income families are particularly vulnerable to such setbacks.
 They naturally have greater expenses than the single members of our community, and often their savings are so low that it does not take much of a financial setback to cost them their home.

 The fastest growing group among the homeless are those in families with children.
 On any given night in the United States, the number of homeless families includes roughly a quarter of a million persons.

 - HUD Annual Homeless Assessment Report to Congress

 According to the National Center on Family Homelessness:

 1.5 million children experience a period of homelessness every year.
 Forty-two percent of those children are below the age of 5.